as/a/README.md

 - Closely resembles the Acme and Sam text editors.
 - Optimized for editing huge binary files.
   `The underlying frame implementation (see as/frame) does not eschew null bytes.
 UTF-8 is not implemented at this time.`
-- Standard UNIX keyboard shortcuts
-  `No crazy vi/emacs tricks`
+- Standard UNIX keyboard shortcuts `No vi/emacs tricks`
-- Mouse Chords
+- Mouse chording
 - Command Language
   `Edit command language is 80% implemented (slow)`

 ![paint](a.png)

-This repository will change frequently, things will break unexpectedly.
+This repository will change frequently, things will improve unexpectedly.
 See issues.

 # install
 Because the other packages in my namepace are frequently updated , I recommended using go get -u